Bring your camera onto the roof of the Castel for some stunning panoramic views of Rome.

 Enjoy this engaging, family-friendly walking tour of all the highlights of Rome's stunning historic centre with an expert private guide - including a delicious and well-deserved gelato break!

-Your kids will love exploring some of Rome’s best-known attractions such as the Spanish Steps, chucking coins into the Trevi Fountain, and spotting the fake windows and the odd 'cup' that doesn't quite fit.
+Your kids will love exploring some of Rome’s best-known attractions such as Piazza Navona, chucking coins into the Trevi Fountain, and spotting the fake windows and the odd 'cup' that doesn't quite fit.

-You'll walk inside the amazing Pantheon - designed in the 2nd Century by Emperor Hadrian.
+You'll pass by the amazing Pantheon - designed in the 2nd Century by Emperor Hadrian.
 How did the Ancient Romans build that heavy cement dome with a hole in it?
 How did it not collapse?
-Gaze up to the heavens through the open air 'occulus' as your guide explains the amazing ingenuity of the Romans, and tells you other fascinating secrets about the Pantheon, like why the church calls it St Mary of the Martyrs.
+Your guide will share historic facts and other fascinating secrets about the Pantheon, like why the church calls it St Mary of the Martyrs.

 You'll see the amazing Fountain of the Four Rivers at Piazza Navona by the sculptor Bernini, and the magnificent church of Saint Agnes overlooking it, by his arch-rival Borromini.